phxql/restwars/README.md

 Each planet is identified with a set of coordinates: [g].[s].[p] where [g] is the number of the galaxy, [s] is the number of the solar system inside the galaxy and [p] is the number of the planet inside the solar system.

 ## New players
 A new player start with one planet in a randomized location in the universe.
-At the beginning, the only building on the planet is the command station.

 ## Resources
 ### Crystal